ozwaldorf/FIOS-G1100/README.md

 # FIOS-G1100
 All the current information on reverse engineering the FIOS-G1100 Quantum Gateway router

+The final goal of this project is to be able to port and install openwrt/lede to the FIOS-G1100, a router that stock firmware is awful for

 Most of the original info here is from the [binwalk issue thread](https://github.com/devttys0/binwalk/issues/256)

 ### Verizon open source code for adherence to the gpl licence